-Despite the pressure, you do NOT need to buy an overpriced piece of furniture labeled “the changing table.”
+Despite the pressure, you do not need to buy an overpriced piece of furniture dubbed “the changing table.”

-You can easily convert any dresser into one by purchasing a changing pad and placing it on top of the dresser.
+You can easily convert any dresser into a changing table by purchasing a changing pad and placing it on top of the dresser.
 Pads come in different sizes and include a safety strap.

 #12 SHOPPING CART SEAT COVER

-I totally considered getting one of these before our first child was born.
+Since we’re being all honest here and stuff – I seriously considered getting a shopping cart seat cover before our first child was born and a good while after.
 Shopping carts are the perfect breeding ground for viruses and bacteria.
 And parasites!
 The ultimate of gross.

 #13 DISPOSABLE SWIM DIAPERS

-The idea is good ‘cause – come on – who wants to bathe in sewer water?
+The idea is good because – come on – who wants to bathe in sewer water?

 But the product is not.

 The intended purpose of swim diapers isn’t to absorb liquids but to hold solids, right?
-However, all moms know that No. 2 isn’t always solid and never really is in exclusively breastfed babies.
+However, all moms know that #2 isn’t always solid and never really is in exclusively breastfed babies.

-Even under ideal conditions, disposable swim diapers just aren’t very good at doing their job.
-The failure rate is evident when about 9 out of 10 times they’re pooped in by little swimmers, it ends up with a code brown and a swift mandatory pool evacuation.
+Disposable swim diapers just aren’t very good at doing their job – they work, but usually only until your baby poops.
+The failure rate is evident when about 9 out of 10 times they’re pooped in by little swimmers it ends up with a code brown and a swift mandatory pool evacuation.

 #14 THE TUMMY TUB